JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 ### Debugging

-It’s really, really, really important to **test** this migration extremely carefully.
-I’d recommend [inspecting your Room database](https://developer.android.com/studio/inspect/database#open) before and after migration multiple times, with every possible combination of your data.
+It's really, really, really important to **test** this migration extremely carefully.
+I'd recommend [inspecting your Room database](https://developer.android.com/studio/inspect/database#open) before and after migration multiple times, with every possible combination of your data.

 ### Transactions &amp; time

 One bit that initially tripped me up is the migration will only be performed the first time the **database is accessed**, not on app startup.

 The migration process was relatively quick, with &lt;10ms to parse &amp; insert each `Component` meaning a total time of 1-2s.
-Your time will obviously depend on the data size and complexity, but this approach’s speed seems OK for up to 100-200 rows.
+Your time will obviously depend on the data size and complexity, but this approach's speed seems OK for up to 100-200 rows.

-Various comments online indicate Room executes migrations in a transaction, however I’m not certain.
+Various comments online indicate Room executes migrations in a transaction, however I'm not certain.
 Assuming this is true, this means any failed migration will automatically rollback, and be tried again the next time the database is accessed.

 ## Further reading / references